francescovenica/sample-app/PART-1.md

 ### Schema extension

-If we want to add a new query/mutation not related to the database we need add something in the schema:
+If we want to add a new query/mutation not related to the database we need add some types/inputs and extends the query/mutation type in the schema:

 ```
 export const typeDefs = gql`